vasirishi/RepData_PeerAssessment1/PA1_template.md

 Now we calculate the total number of rows that has NA in "steps" column.

-Code to pick the date which has the maximum average daily steps.
+*Here is the code to find the NA values in the dataset.

 ```r
 # Calculate the Total number of NA by subtracting the complete cases from total rows